thanhhy98/bloglist/README.md

 # bloglist
-Building a bloglist with React, Express, MongoDB
+Building bloglist with React, Express, MongoDB

 using firebase storage to store image uploaded by user